 The Board of Trustees approved the Special Obligation Indenture on November 8, 1996.
 As required by the Act, the Board of Trustees' resolution approving each Supplemental Indenture for the issuance of Bonds must be submitted to the Governor.
 The Governor may, not later than thirty days after such submission, disapprove the same by notifying the Board of Trustees and the reasons for it.
 If the Governor does not act within thirty days, the resolution is deemed approved.
-The resolution approving the Third Supplemental Indenture (which authorizes the issuance of refunding bonds under the Special Obligation Indenture in one or more series, at any time) was approved by the Board of Trustees on September 26, 2001, was submitted to the Governor on October 4, 2001 and was approved by the Governor on October 19, 2001.
+The resolution approving the Sixth Supplemental Indenture was approved by the Board of Trustees on June 28, 2023, was submitted to the Governor on July 26, 2023 and was deemed approved by the Governor on August 25, 2023.

-Pursuant to the Act and the Indentures, the Bonds, including the 2022 Bonds, shall not constitute a general obligation of the University or a debt or liability of the State, including within the meaning of Section 3-21 of the General Statutes of the State, or any political subdivision thereof or a pledge of the faith and credit of the University, the State or any political subdivision of the State but shall be payable solely from the resources of the University described in the Special Obligation Indenture as the Trust Estate.
+Pursuant to the Act and the Indentures, the Bonds, including the 2023 Bonds, shall not constitute a general obligation of the University or a debt or liability of the State, including within the meaning of Section 3-21 of the General Statutes of the State, or any political subdivision thereof or a pledge of the faith and credit of the University, the State or any political subdivision of the State but shall be payable solely from the resources of the University described in the Special Obligation Indenture as the Trust Estate.
 Bonds issued under the Special Obligation Indenture may be additionally secured by either the Special Capital Reserve Fund or the Debt Service Reserve Fund or may be secured solely by the Trust Estate.
-Neither the 2022 Bonds nor any Outstanding Special Obligation Bonds are secured by either the Special Capital Reserve Fund or a Debt Service Reserve Fund.
+Neither the 2023 Bonds nor any Outstanding Special Obligation Bonds are secured by either the Special Capital Reserve Fund or a Debt Service Reserve Fund.
 The University has no taxing power.